 All about Pigato.
 Ligurian wines

 Pigato is grown mainly in the Albenganese, in the Imperiese, and in the Arroscia Valley.
-The archetypical Ligurian terraces on sunny slopes provide clay-rich soil, which absorbs water like a sponge and releases it in the summer heat.
+The archetypal Ligurian terraces on sunny slopes provide clay-rich soil, which absorbs water like a sponge and releases it in the summer heat.
 Moving from Albenga to the entroterra, as the road starts to climb, the hamlet of Salea (seat of a Pigato festival) is blessed by generous sea breezes and mineral soil, endowing wine with sapidity, acidity and balminess – the advocates of longevity.
 On to Pieve di Teco, Ortovero is the cradle of highly sapid Pigato, featuring in the small town’s dessert – pesche (peaches) al Pigato.
-In the province of Imperia, the Arroscia Valley leads to Ranzo, surrounded by olive trees, maquis, dry-stone terraces.
+In the province of Imperia, the Arroscia Valley leads to Ranzo, surrounded by olive trees, maquis, and dry-stone terraces.
 The soil fades from the red of oxides to the white of clay, as crus celebrate a sapid, mineral wine and an exceptional terroir.

 My English abstract of the article as published on LiguriaFood

-This is the fascinating world of tastes and crafts that LiguriabyLuisa discloses to foreign markets and buyers (tour operators, travel agencies, organizations, associations, food&wine dealers and import/export professionals....).
+fascinating world of tastes and crafts that LiguriabyLuisa discloses to foreign

 Would you like to know more?
 Contact me and detail your queries.